Smooth numbers in arithmetic progressions to large moduli: Overview of key ideas

 Starting from the work of Deshouillers--Iwaniec \cite{deshouillers1982kloosterman}, better bounds (in the $\theta$-aspect) for sums like \cref{eq:sketch-kloosterman} have been available when one additionally averages over the level $\ell_1\ell_2$, and at least one of the sequences of coefficients is independent of the level.
 Indeed, Drappeau's triple convolution estimate \cite{drappeau2015theoremes} and prior works rely on \cite[Theorem 12]{deshouillers1982kloosterman}, which gives such a result for incomplete Kloosterman sums.

-Following Maynard's argument (which is in turn based on Bombieri--Friedlander--Iwaniec's work in \cite[\S 10]{bombieri1987primes2}), we prefer to complete our Kloosterman sums, bound the contribution from the zeroth Fourier coefficient by hand, and separate into terms with $\ell_1 = \ell_2$ and $\ell_1 \neq \ell_2$, all before invoking Deshouillers--Iwaniec-style bounds.
-We then aim to apply an optimized bound for sums of complete Kloosterman sums with averaging over the level (given in \cref{thm:di-type-bound}), which improves \cite[Theorem 11]{deshouillers1982kloosterman} by making the dependence on the $\theta_{\max}$ parameter explicit.
+Following Maynard's argument (which is in turn based on Bombieri--Friedlander--Iwaniec's work in \cite[Section 10]{bombieri1987primes2}), we prefer to complete our Kloosterman sums and bound the contribution from the zeroth Fourier coefficient by hand, and separate into terms with $\ell_1 = \ell_2$ and $\ell_1 \neq \ell_2$, all before invoking Deshouillers--Iwaniec-style bounds.
+We then aim to apply an optimized bound for sums of complete Kloosterman sums with averaging over the level (given in \cref{thm:di-type-bound}), which improves \cite[Theorem 11]{deshouillers1982kloosterman} by making the dependency on the $\theta_{\max}$ parameter explicit.
 But for this strategy to work out, we would need: \begin{itemize} \item[(1).]
 The range of $(\ell_1, \ell_2)$ in \cref{eq:sketch-final-sum} to be (discretely) dense inside $[L, 2L]^2$, and \item[(2).]
 Crucially, the coefficients $e\left(j \bar{\ell_1} / t \right)$ to not depend on $\ell_1, \ell_2$. \end{itemize} While (2) is obviously false in our case, it is only barely false for the specific ranges in \cref{eq:sketch-ranges}, due to the smallness of the parameter $t \sim x^\delta$.
 In particular, losing a factor of at most $x^{O(\delta)} = x^{o(1)}$ in \cref{eq:sketch-final-sum}, we may fix $t$ and the values of $\ell_1$ and $\ell_2 \pmod{t}$, turning (2) into a true statement at the expense of (1).
 The number of pairs $(\ell_1, \ell_2)$ now becomes $\asymp L^2/t^2$, which ends up costing us another acceptable factor of $x^{o(1)}$.
 Overall, it remains to bound a sum of the form

 for some fixed $\omega \in \R/\Z$ (independent of $\ell_1, \ell_2$).
 Using \cref{thm:di-type-bound}, we obtain a bound like \cref{eq:sketch-final-bound} where the factor depending on $\theta_{\max}$ is